Using News Broadcasts to Improve Listening Skills

 The first version, with no pitch change, indicates that the firefighters died in the wildfires.
 The rise in pitch Before Two.. in the second shows that the speaker is no longer talking about the wildfires but has moved to a new topic.
 With my Italian learners, I therefore use news broadcasts to bring their attention to this feature

 14. Subskill: Understanding opinions: When the topic is of eg a political nature, the interviews may involve speakers giving opinions.
-Learners can listen to eg interviews with two different politicians to identify what their opinions are, how they conflict etc. This can be done by asking in the Gist stage “Do the speakers agree with each other or not?”, in the Detailed Listening stage eliciting what the opinions are; and in the Listening for Language stage using a gapped transcript to elicit the actual words used.
+Learners can listen to eg interviews with two different politicians to identify what their opinions are, how they conflict etc. This can be done by asking in the Gist stage “Do the speakers agree with each other or not?”, in the Detailed Listening stage by eliciting what the opinions are; and in the Listening for Language stage by using a gapped transcript to elicit the actual words used.

 15. Subskills: Understanding speaker accent, features of connected speech or other features of spontaneous spoken English : News broadcasts often include interviews with protagonists of, or witnesses to an event etc. These people may come from a range of backgrounds, and their speech will contain features not found, or less evident, in the prepared speech and standard pronunciation of the news anchor, voice-overs of films etc. Again, transcript work (or listening first without and then with subtitles) can be used to focus on these features.